robert-waggott/INSPIREPolygonsMapper/README.md

 # INSPIRE Polygons Mapper

+*This is for private use only.
+See the INSPIRE [Conditions of use](https://www.gov.uk/guidance/inspire-index-polygons-spatial-data#conditions-of-use) before using.*

 This is intended as an example of how to use my [INSPIREPolygonsDownloader](https://github.com/robert-waggott/INSPIREPolygonsDownloader) node module.
 This can also be found on npm [here](https://www.npmjs.com/package/inspirepolygonsdownloader).

 ## How to run